arrow_icon

 Floss and Brush

 To prolong the lifespan of your new dental crown, remember to floss and brush regularly.
-When brushing your teeth, pay close attention to the crown and the teeth around it.
+When brushing your teeth, please pay close attention to the crown and the teeth around it.
+Gum disease can shorten the lifespan of dental crowns.
+Proper oral hygiene is crucial to prevent gum disease and protect your crowns.

 Go for routine dental cleaning